“Does laser hair therapy cause shedding?” This is yet another rumor and unfounded myth surrounding laser hair restoration therapy.

-First, we’ll assume that the laser hair therapy device you’re using is actually legit– meaning it is NOT some type of gizmo manufactured in China, (such as caps, combs, bands and LED devices) which won’t be as effective to repair hair loss at a cellular level.
+First, we’ll assume that the laser hair therapy device you’re using is actually legit.
+This means it is NOT some type of gizmo manufactured in China, such as caps, combs, bands and LED devices.
+None of these are effective at repairing hair loss at a cellular level.
 Never forget that you need to deliver an optimal dose of energy to the base of hair follicles to see any sort of tangible results.

 Back to the question at hand– why does a scientifically engineered laser hair therapy device NOT cause shedding?
 Let’s quickly run through the hair growth cycle to address this question.

-If you’re healthy, your hair growth cycle functions optimally– meaning that 90% of your hair is in the growth (anagen) or transitional phase, while only 10% is in the resting phase (a.k.a.– the Hair Graveyard or in scientific terms, the telogen phase.
+If you’re healthy, your hair growth cycle functions optimally– meaning that 90% of your hair is in the growth (anagen) or transitional phase, while only 10% is in the resting phase.
+This scientific term for this resting phase, a.k.a.– the Hair Graveyard, is the telogen phase.

-If you’re suffering from hair loss for whatever reason, whether it be for medical reasons, types of medications which cause extreme shedding, or unfortunate passed-down genetics, the above statements no longer apply.
-The anagen phase lasts for less than two years, and there is a high probability that a hair in the telogen phase are not replaced.
+If you’re suffering from hair loss, whether for medical reasons, medications that cause extreme shedding, or genetics, that’s not the case.
+The anagen phase lasts for less than two years, and often hairs in the telogen phase are not replaced.

-An optimal laser hair therapy device does a few things when it comes to the hair growth cycle.
-First, hair that’s in the transitional phase (between the growth and resting phases), loses its arterial blood supply of nutrients– in a way, the hair bulb gets decapitated from the blood vessels that feed it.
+An optimal laser hair therapy device does a few things to support your hair growth cycle.
+First, hair that’s in the transitional phase (between the growth and resting phases), loses its arterial blood supply of nutrients.
+In a way, the hair bulb gets decapitated from the blood vessels that feed it.
 This is when it enters the telogen resting phase.
 The principles of laser hair therapy rely on substituting this nutrient supply of energy with light energy.

-Since the word “phase” is associated with a period of time, you’ve guessed it– with the right dosage of laser energy, these two phases become shortened, which means that, in our case, their pace increases.
-So for instance, a hair in the transitional phase enters the telogen resting phase a lot more quickly than per norm.
+Since the word “phase” is associated with a period of time, you’ve guessed it– with the right dosage of laser energy, these two phases become shortened.
+This means that their pace increases.
+So a hair in the transitional phase enters the telogen resting phase a lot more quickly than per norm.
 This means that it’ll leave the resting phase just as quickly.
-In other words, laser hair therapy increases the pace of the transitional and resting phases.
-Hairs stuck in the resting phase hurry with frenzy to get replaced by new burgeoning hair follicles, born with a healthy, elongated anagen growth phase.
+In other words, laser hair therapy speeds up the transitional and resting phases so that new hair can grow in sooner.

-This is the part that is misconceived as shedding.
-Dead hairs (which are already dead, to state the obvious) do get cast away quickly but only to make room for healthy hairs.
-So yes, you may notice a bit more hair falling out when first undergoing laser hair therapy but these hairs belong to the telogen resting phase.
+This is where the pesky shedding myth comes from.
+Dead hairs (which are already dead, to state the obvious) are cast away quickly, but only to make room for healthy hairs.
+So yes, you may notice a bit more hair falling out when you first begin laser hair therapy.
+However, these hairs are in telogen resting phase.

 Still not convinced?
-While you can’t differentiate between anagen and telogen hairs with the naked eye, you can take them in to a trichologist or dermatologist for scrutiny.
-Visualization techniques, such as microscopic analysis, as well as performing biopsies will show that an anagen hair has a longer shaft, a sebaceous gland, and a hair bulb at the base of the hair.
+While you can’t differentiate between anagen and telogen hairs with the naked eye, scientists and dermatologists can.
+Visualization techniques, such as microscopic analysis, as well as biopsies, will show that an anagen hair has a longer shaft, a sebaceous gland, and a hair bulb at the base of the hair.

 So laser hair therapy does NOT cause shedding– in fact, it’s quite the opposite!
-A low-level laser applied to hairs at the beginning of the growth phase extends the growth phase.
+Low-level laser therapy applied to hairs at the beginning of the growth phase extends the growth phase.
 All other hairs are thus programmed to accelerate the birth of new, healthy hair follicles.

-Don’t forget to stay away from short treatment times, and to inquire about whether a laser hair therapy device is actually constructed with lasers, as opposed to Light-Emitting Diodes.
-The FDA-cleared Theradome LH80 PRO, for instance, is engineered with 80, individual laser diodes that radiate at a wavelength specifically developed for hair rejuvenation; remember that 635 nm and 655 nm lasers are used for CDs and DVDs and do not affect hair growth.
+Don’t forget to stay away from short treatment times, and make sure your laser hair therapy device uses actual lasers, as opposed to Light-Emitting Diodes.
+The FDA-cleared Theradome PRO LH80 and Theradome EVO LH40, for instance, are engineered with 80 (for the PRO) and 40 (for the EVO), individual laser diodes that radiate at a wavelength specifically developed for hair rejuvenation.
+Remember that 635 nm and 655 nm lasers are made for CDs and DVDs and do not affect hair growth.